By Roy Burner (Minister of the Gospel)

 Persecution of those who profess the name of Christ has been ongoing since the early Church; which involved persecutions of Christian leaders, later becoming more severe involving others as well.

-Despite an attempt to wipe out Christianity; it continues to prosper and grow in many nations.
 There are many once godly nations who have aligned with the evilness of mankind, rather than stand firm for the Unadulterated Word of God.
+Despite an attempt to wipe out Christianity; it continues to prosper and grow!

 It is unfortunate that many have conceded to the devices of the enemy; rather than be in opposition to such.
 Napoleon, the French Emperor, stated: The World suffers not because of the violence done by the wicked but because the righteous keep silence.